Slavery & Human Trafficking Statement 2023

 - Incidents reported to Board;

 9.1 All staff will receive a refreshed briefing on the importance of the Modern Slavery Act and the obligations that the Group has.
 This will also enable them to identify potential victims and how the Group can support them.
 The Group’s Safeguarding Policy underlines the commitment of the Group to support vulnerable or exploited individuals.

-9.2 Every September the Group runs Safeguarding September which reinforces the Group’s commitment to protecting the most vulnerable in society and support staff in the identification of causes for concern.
+9.2 Every year the Group runs a Safeguarding Awareness campaign which reinforces the Group’s commitment to protecting the most vulnerable in society and support staff in the identification of causes for concern.

 - Approval & Dissemination

 10.1 This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes WCHG’s Slavery and Human Trafficking Statement for the financial year ending 31st March 2023.

 10.2 This statement must be approved by the Board, be signed by a Director and published (or at least for there to be a link to it) on a prominent place on the Group’s websites (previous years are available upon request).

 Nick Crofts (Chair of Group Board)